Warning: technical jargon ahead

 Complex regional pain syndrome (CRPS or RSD)

-CRPS makes the news because of its pain level and intractability frequently precipitated by a small injury or even an unknown cause.
+CRPS makes the news because of its pain level and intractability.
+The pain is frequently precipitated by a small injury or even an unknown cause.

 Painfully cold hands and vascular abnormalities are frequently associated with complex regional pain syndrome (CRPS or RSD).
 This disorder used to be called “reflex sympathetic dystrophy” for its apparent link to the sympathetic nervous system.
 Thermal imaging lets the operator “see” changes in temperature to support their during-visit adjustment decisions for wavelength and other settings.